-On 15 March Ovidius de Barillorum, son of Pietro, born on 26.2.1531, Master of the Guild of Bakers of Parma, signes, with four of the most important bakers, the ‘Chapters of the Association to make saleable bread’ necessary to feed the city.
+On March 15th Ovidius de Barillorum, Pietro’s son, born on 26 February 1531, Master of the Guild of Bakers of Parma, with four of the most important bakers signs the Capitoli della Società per fabbricare il pane venale (“Chapters of the Association to make saleable bread”) necessary to feed the city.

-The Agnesi Pasta Plant is founded in Pontedassio (Imperia).
+The Agnesi Pasta Factory is founded in Pontedassio (Imperia).

-On 3 May, Pietro, future founder of the Barilla Pasta Factory, is born in Parma to Ferdinando Barilla, known as Luigi and to Angela Julia Lanati.
+On May 3rd Pietro, future founder of the Barilla Pasta Factory, is born in Parma to Ferdinando Barilla, known as Luigi, and to Angela Julia Lanati.

-Ennio Braibanti registers at the Chamber of Commerce the pasta factory of the same name at Valera, at the gates of Parma.
+Ennio Braibanti registers at the Chamber of Commerce the Braibanti Pasta Factory at Valera, at the gates of Parma.

-On 27 July Pietro Barilla senior marries Giovanna Adorni, daughter of Giuseppe.
+On July 27th Pietro Barilla senior marries Giovanna Adorni, Giuseppe’s daughter.

 Pietro Barilla senior (1845-1912) opens a bread and pasta shop in Parma, in Strada Vittorio Emanuele no. 252.

-Teodoro Voiello founds the Antico Pastificio Giovanni Voiello in Torre Annunziata, near Naples.
+Teodoro Voiello founds the Giovanni Voiello Pasta Factory in Torre Annunziata, near Naples.

-On 4 March Riccardo Barilla is born, third-born child, but first son of Pietro and Giovanna Adorni.
+On March 4th Riccardo Barilla is born, third-born child, Pietro and Giovanna Adorni’s first son.

-On 9 August Gualtiero is born, second male child of Pietro and Giovanna Adorni.
+On August 9th Gualtiero is born, Pietro and Giovanna Adorni’s second son.

 The Fratelli De Cecco Pasta Factory is founded in Fara San Martino, in the province of Chieti.